Mehboob-Aalam/Movie-Recommendation-System/README.md

+# Description:
+Movie Recommendation System built with Streamlit and TMDB API.
+It suggests top 5 similar movies based on a selected title using machine learning similarity scores.
+Features include movie posters, titles, and an interactive UI powered by Python, Pandas, Pickle, and Requests.

 # 🎬 Movie Recommendation System

-This is a Movie Recommendation Web App built using **Streamlit**.
+A **Movie Recommendation System** built with **Streamlit** and **TMDB API**.
-It suggests movies similar to the one selected by the user and also shows their posters using the **TMDB API**.
+It suggests the **Top 5 similar movies** based on the selected title using machine learning similarity scores.
+The app displays **movie posters, names, and an interactive UI** powered by Python, Pandas, Pickle, and Requests.

 ---

-## ✨ Features
+## 🚀 Features
-- 🔎 Search and select movies from a dropdown list
+- 🔍 Search and select any movie title
-- 🎥 Get **Top 5 Recommended Movies** instantly
+- 🎥 Get top 5 recommended movies instantly
-- 🖼️ Displays movie posters fetched from TMDB API
+- 🖼️ Fetches high-quality posters using **TMDB API**
-- ⚡ Interactive and easy-to-use web app
+- ⚡ Interactive and simple UI with **Streamlit**
+- 📊 Uses **cosine similarity** on precomputed vectors

 ---